pvishal1/Activity-with-Factory-pattern-Student-Orientation/README.md

 # Activity-with-Factory-pattern-Student-Orientation

-Run following command when inside Gautam_Beri_Pragya_Vishalakshi folder:
+Run following command:

-ant -buildfile campusTour/src/build.xml clean ant -buildfile campusTour/src/build.xml all ant -buildfile campusTour/src/build.xml run
+ant -buildfile src/build.xml clean ant -buildfile src/build.xml all ant -buildfile src/build.xml run

 command to generate javadoc:
-ant -buildfile campusTour/src/build.xml javadoc
+ant -buildfile src/build.xml javadoc

 The javadoc generated is stored in "doc" folder at src level.
 The "index.html" is the file which takes from first page of Javadoc.